yumminhuang/RES/README.md

 2. Use the OData4j consumer api to talk to an existing OData service

 ##Discussion
-In this section, we will show our project’s import functions by display following examples.
+In this section, we will show our project’s imported functions by displaying following examples.

-To test our project, we
+To test our project, we wrote programs to generate information randomly and insert these records into database.
 ###1.
 Signup a New User
-When user want to signup, he has to input his basic information, including username, email address, password and so on.
-After pressing “Sign Up” button, system will add this user to `User` table.
-If user press “Reset” button, application will remove all text, so user can input again.
-If user leaves some blanks, application will remind user to input enough information.
+When an user wants to sign up, one has to enter one's basic information, including username, email address, password and so on.
+After the “Sign Up” button is pressed, system will add this user to `User` table.
+All texts will be removed upon the "Reset" button, the user is hence able to re-enter.
+Besides, the application will remind the user to enter enough information if there are any blanks left.

 ![image](./Document_Attachments/RESScreenCapture/Signup.png)
 ###2.
 Login
-Users have to input username and password, then press “Login” button to login the application.
+Users have to enter username and password, then press “Login” button to login the application.

 ![image](./Document_Attachments/RESScreenCapture/Login.png)
 ###3.
 Add a Apartment
-Users can add apartments for himself.
-He has to provide apartment’s information then press “Add” button.
-System will add this apartment to `Apartment` table.
+An user can add apartments according to his/her needs.
+One has to provide information of the apartment and then press the “Add” button.
+By doing so, system will add this apartment to `Apartment` table.
 ###4.
 Find Apartments
-User can find apartments he interested in.
-He can enter conditions, such as address (we support approximate query), area or both address and area, and press “Search” button.
+An user can find apartments that he/she is interested in.
+To find an apartment, one needs to enter conditions such as address (we support approximate query), area or both address and area, and then press the “Search” button.
 System will search all apartments in database and return a list of qualified apartments.
-User can press any item in list to view more information about this apartment.
+The user can press any specific apartment in the list to view more information about it.

 ![image](./Document_Attachments/RESScreenCapture/SearchApt.png)
 ###5.
 Schedule a Meeting
-User can schedule a meeting with other users.
-He has to enter username who he want to meet with, meeting time and brief content then press “Add” button.
+An user can schedule a meeting with other users.
+To schedule a meeting, one has to enter username of the user he/she wants to meet with, along with the expected time and brief content, and then press the “Add” button.
 System will add meeting information to `Schedule` table.

 ![image](./Document_Attachments/RESScreenCapture/AddMeeting.png)
 ###6.
 Get All My Meetings
-User can view all his meetings, including meetings he invite and meetings scheduled by other users.
-User can click any item in list to view more information about this meeting.
+An user can view all his/her meetings, including meetings he/she initiated and those scheduled by other users.
+One can click on any specific meeting in the list to view more information about it.
 ###7.
 Send a Message
-User can send message to other user.
-He need to provide receiver’s username and enter message’s content.
-After pressing “Send” button, system will add this message into `Message` table.
+An user can send messages to other users.
+To send a message, one needs to provide username of the receiver as well as the content of the message.
+After “Send” button is pressed, system will add this message into `Message` table.
 ###8.
 Get All My Messages
-User can view all his messages, including messages he sends and messages he receives.
-User can click any item in message list to view more information about this message.
+An user can view all his/her messages, both the sent ones and received ones.
+One can click on any specific message in the message list to view more information about it.

 ![image](./Document_Attachments/RESScreenCapture/Message.png)
 ###9.
 Read All Topic
-User can view all topics in system.If user is interested in any topic, he can click it to view more information about this topic, including the name of user who post this topic and all replies post by other users.
+An user can view all topics posted in the forum.
+If one is interested in any of them, he/she can click on it to view more information about it, including name of the poster and all corresponding replies.

 ![image](./Document_Attachments/RESScreenCapture/Forum.png)
 ###10.
 Find Topics
-User can find topics he interested in.
-He can enter conditions, such as topic (we support approximate query), or username who post topic, and press “Search” button.
+An user can find topics that he/she is interested in by entering conditions such as topic (we support approximate query) or username of the poster, and then pressing the “Search” button.
 System will search all topics in database and return a list of qualified topics.
-User can press any item in list to view more information about this topic.
+User can click on any pacific topic in the list to view more information it.
 ###11.
 Post a Topic
-User can also post a new topic.
-He need to enter topic’s title and content.
-After pressing “Add” button, system will save this topic in `Topic` table.
+An user is also free to post a new topic.
+To post a new topic, one needs to enter title and content of the topic.
+After the “Add” button is pressed, system will save this topic in `Topic` table.

 ##Conclusion
 ### Summary
-To conclude, the project provides us with great opportunity to get in-depth knowledge of what OData is and strengthened the understanding of database system and how it works.
-In retrospect, it takes long time from barely knowing anything about the idea of OData to the implementing the idea into real project.
-In the beginning, we set up our own subject we were all interested in with a draft of the goal we were going to achieve.
-With the project going on, problems came in continuously.
-Therefore we focused on how to build OData endpoint, the server side.
-After information gathering and discussion, we decided to use JPA to map relation and Java objects, which is provided by the ODdata4J.
+We proposed a powerful new tool for Real Estate System, a platform for users find.
+After  information gathering and discussion, we decided to use JPA to map relation and Java objects and use ODdata4J to construct OData producer and consumer.

-Compared with original proposal, we reconstructed the database for the sake of satisfying the prefect mapping and function implementation.
-We also removed some functions, such as update user information, update apartment information and so on, due to limited time.
-Besides that, we have implemented the major part of our requirements.
+Compared with original proposal, we reconstructed the database for the sake of satisfying the perfect mapping and function implementation.
+We also removed some functions, such as updating user information and apartment information, due to limited time.
+Besides, we have implemented the major part of our requirements.
 ### Future Work
-We can improve our project in the following point:
+We can improve our project in the following ways:

-1. Provide more functions, including update information, search apartments based on Android Location-Based Service;
+1. Provide more functions, including updating information and searching apartments based on Android Location-Based Service;
-2. Improve security(Encryption and Access control);
+2. Enhance security (Encryption and Access control);
 3. Improve UI;
 4. Optimize database and improve response time.